 The signs could be any of the ones below:

-There are four primary types of stones:
+There are four primary types of kidney stones:

 The common kidney stone is formed when calcium fuses with oxalate in the urine.
 Insufficient calcium and fluid intake, as well as other circumstances, may contribute to their formation.

 Another familiar type of kidney stone is uric acid.
 Foods such as shellfish and organ meats contain increased amounts of a natural chemical compound called purines.
 Increased purine consumption results in a higher production of monosodium urate, which, under the right conditions, may develop into kidney stones.
-These types of stones often occur in families.
+These types of uric acid stones often occur in families.

 Specific blood tests and urine tests will be done to check kidney health.
 A patient’s general health and the size and location of the stone will be evaluated.